Subscribe to join thousands of other ecommerce experts

 General Feed Accuracy

 As indicated above, product data is key when it comes to Google Shopping — and so is the whole data feed you submit.
-Whoop! can only work its magic if the feed is accurate.
+Shopping Ad Automation can only work its magic if the feed is accurate.
 If you do struggle with feed management problems, you can contact us for assistance, but for a starter though we’d like to give you some background info:

 Our predictive algorithm not only generates campaigns based on your data feed but also depends on your feed to detect performance correlations.
-It’s your product specifications which allow Whoop! to find out whether the color, product category, and brand of single products actually correlate with the conversion rate.
+It’s your product specifications which allow Shopping Ad Automation to find out whether the colour, product category, and brand of single products actually correlate with the conversion rate.
 The more brands and product categories you have in your store, the more important it becomes to take a look at performance correlations among them.

 To generate an optimal data feed aligned with holistic pricing and promotion goals, you’ll need to ensure communication between departments runs smoothly.
 In addition, no matter how good the bid management tool, you’ll have to update your data feed regularly to reflect price and availability changes.
 Feed inaccuracies and incomplete fields in your product feed have to be avoided because they are likely to result in product disapprovals or mismatches.